jonnitto/neos-deployer/README.md

 You can look at the [examples](examples) folder to look how to set up a deployment.
 The files should be saved on the root of you project.
-In the `deploy.yaml` file you will find explanations for all the aavailable settings.
+In the `deploy.yaml` file you will find explanations for all the available settings.

 ## Hoster

 Currently, there are settings for these hoster:

-- Proserver from punkt.de
+- proServer from punkt.de
 - Uberspace

 ## Comands for every hoster